sergesyrota/vmware-mysql-snapshot/README.rst

 -------------------------------------------
 * You'll need a Linux OS under VMware (ESX 4 & 5 tested, not sure about compatibility with others)
 * VMware tools installed and running
-* Snapshots shold be taken with "Quiesce guest file system"
+* Snapshots should be taken with "Quiesce guest file system"
 * SUPER privileges to MySQL instance on localhost
 * PHP's MySQL and POSIX extensions (php-mysql and php-process on CentOS repos)